 Our Model

-KIN’s 1st/2nd-grade nutrition curriculum provides a foundation for nutrition and healthful dietary change, while the 5th-grade food sustainability curriculum educates about the link between our food system and environmental health.
+KIN’s elementary nutrition curriculum provides a foundation for nutrition and healthful dietary change, while the middle school food sustainability curriculum educates about the link between our food system and environmental impacts.

 Teams of volunteer university student instructors visit local elementary classrooms (in-person or virtually) to teach once a week for seven weeks.
 We explore a new topic each week, engaging elementary students with interactive visuals, hands-on games, physical activity, outdoor play, and group discussions.
 Lessons are evidence-based and align with state education standards.